YushuShi/sparseMbClust/README.md

 ### File organization

 The mixture of finite mixture of Dirichlet multinomial (MFMDM) model without tree information can be performed using the R package BayesianMicrobiome.
 The mixture of finite mixture of Dirichlet tree multinomial (MFMDTM) model with tree information can be implemented using the Matlab code provided in MFMDTMmatlab folder.
-Here we included one simulated dataset of the scenario 5 of the paper.
+Here we included one simulated dataset of the scenario 5 in the paper.

 #### `Code`